sebastian-hofstaetter/neural-ranking-drmm/README.md

 ## Table of Contents

-- **Preprocessing**: Contains all preprocessing code (starting from raw TREC data) to create all input files for the neural ranking model (this includes generating the histogram, idf informations for pre-ranked topic - doc pairs)
+- **Preprocessing**: Contains all preprocessing code (starting from raw TREC data) to create all input files for the neural ranking model (this includes generating the histogram, idf informations).
+See the [peprocessing Readme](preprocessing/README.md) for more.

 - **Neural Ranking**: Contains the neural ranking model